pkuqiwang/alphafold/README.md

 ## Launch AWS Deep Learning EC2 Instance

 In this section, we will demonstrate step by step how to set up an AWS EC2 using one of pre-built Deep Learning AMI from AWS.
-It has most of the dependcies for AlphaFold installed on the AMI to save lots of time.
+It has most of the AlphaFold dependencies installed already and will save lots of time.

-1. In the AWS region of you choice, launch a new EC2 instance with Deep Learning AMI by searching `Deep Learning AMI`.
+1. Go to [AWS EC2 console](https://console.aws.amazon.com/ec2).
+In the AWS region of your choice, launch a new EC2 instance with Deep Learning AMI by searching `Deep Learning AMI`.
 In the steps below, we will use a Deep Learning AMI based on Ubuntu 18.04.

 <img src="https://raw.githubusercontent.com/pkuqiwang/alphafold/main/images/ec2ami.png">